django-commons/django-typer/CONTRIBUTING.md

 ## Running Tests

-`django-typer` is set up to use [pytest](https://docs.pytest.org/en/stable/) to run unit tests.
-All the tests are housed in `tests/tests.py`.
+`django-typer` is set up to use [pytest](https://docs.pytest.org) to run unit tests.
+All the tests are housed in `tests`.
 Before a PR is accepted, all tests must be passing and the code coverage must be at 100%.
 A small number of exempted error handling branches are acceptable.

 To run the full suite: